 To illustrate, let’s look at five reasons why a project manager’s expertise in both technology and execution can vastly increase the benefits for the organization as well as the clients.

 - Learn to replicate success.
 Knowing how to continually learn from experience is essential.
-Creating flexible standard operating procedures (SOP) can help you replicate success.
-You will be more effective because when an SOP contributes to the success of a project, you can replicate that success on another project.
+Creating flexible standard operating procedures (SOPs) can help you replicate success.
+You will be more effective because when an SOPs contributes to the success of a project, you can replicate that success on the next project.
 With experience and guidance, you will learn to develop SOPs that will last, as well as what needs to be modified for the next project.
 If you can standardize 60% of needed tasks from one project to the next, you will have more time to monitor the project’s key performance indicators plus communicate more with the client and fulfill their expectations.

 - Learn a common operating language.
 Studying project management will teach you a common operating language and vision for how project management is properly conducted.
-If you follow the structure outlined by the Project Management Institute (PMI) or the International Project Management Association (IPMA), you’ll have the foundation to make informed decisions that apply to your own industry or particular situation.
-You can also review past projects and see where the application of the body of knowledge of project management might have resulted in a better outcome.
+If you follow the structure outlined by the Project Management Institute (PMI) or the International Project Management Association (IPMA), you will have the foundation to make informed decisions that apply to your own industry or particular situation.
+You can also review past projects and see where the application of the project management body of knowledge might have resulted in a better outcome.

 Being a project manager is definitely not for everyone and that’s ok.
 People with technical expertise will always be needed.
 Engineering projects always need engineers.
 However, if you are one of those people who wants to move into a leadership position within your organization and provide benefits for both your firm and clients, learning project management skills are a must.

-Earn your competitive advance and enroll in UMD’s Master of Engineering in Project Management.
+Earn your competitive advantage and enroll in Maryland’s Master of Engineering in Project Management.